jonnonz1/nz-statute-book/acts/public/1987/local-government-official-information-and-meetings-act-1987.md

 ### 46 Meetings of local authorities to be publicly notified
 (1) Subject to subsection (2), every local authority shall, not more than 14 days and not less than 5 days before the end of every month, cause to be publicly notified a list of all meetings of that local authority scheduled to be held in the following month, together with the dates on which, and the times and places at which, those meetings are to be held.
 (2) Where any meeting of a local authority is to be held on or after the 21st day of any month, the local authority may, instead of causing that meeting to be publicly notified in accordance with subsection (1), cause that meeting to be publicly notified not more than 10 nor less than 5 working days before the day on which the meeting is to be held.
-(3) Where any extraordinary meeting of a local authority is called and notice of that meeting cannot be given in the manner required or permitted by this section, the local authority shall cause that meeting and the general nature of business to be transacted at that meeting to be publicly notified or otherwise advertised as soon as practicable before the meeting is to be held.
+(3) If an extraordinary or emergency meeting of a local authority is called and cannot be publicly notified in the manner required or permitted by subsections (1) and (2), the local authority must cause that meeting and the general nature of business to be transacted at that meeting—
-(4) Where any extraordinary meeting of a local authority is called and notice of that meeting cannot be given in the manner required or permitted by subsection (3), the local authority or person calling the meeting must cause to be given such public notice of the meeting and the business to be transacted at the meeting as is reasonable in the circumstances.
+  (a) to be publicly notified as soon as practicable before the meeting is to be held; or (b) if it is not practicable to publish a notice in newspapers before the meeting, to be notified as soon as practicable on the local authority’s Internet site and in any other manner that is reasonable in the circumstances.
+(4)
 (5) No meeting of any local authority shall be invalid merely because that meeting was not publicly notified in accordance with this section.
 (6) Where a local authority becomes aware that any meeting of that local authority has not been publicly notified in accordance with this section, that local authority shall, as soon as practicable, give public notice that that meeting was not so notified, and shall, in that notice,—
   (a) state the general nature of the business transacted at that meeting; and